Communication is in the essence of humanity.

 How has communication changed through the development of technology?

 They consider issues such as: who else is listening; communicating understanding and misunderstanding; and communicating as a team.
+Students will receive a signal booklet to keep notes in and keep a record of the codes they learn.

 Students will demonstrate knowledge and understandings of: